Ethiopian Welo Opal Gemstone

 While Ethiopia is one of the oldest inhabited areas on earth and anthropological reports show evidence of opal tools dating back to 4000 BCE.
 Despite a long history modern mining for Ethiopian opals is a fairly recent development.
 Ethiopian hydrophane opals were discovered in the Welo region of Ethiopia in 2008.

-• Colors present dark brown or black with iridescent rainbow flecks.
+• Colors present milky white, light blue grey or golden cream base with iridescent rainbow flecks.

 • Sourced from the Welo region of Ethiopia.